bmyers4495/Bible-Studies/Articles/Striking-The-Right-Chord.md

 #### God's Expectation of Christian Worship in General Terms.

-The claim is often made, though usually stated directly; that the God of the Old Testament is different from the God of the New Testaments.
+The claim is often made that the God of the Old Testament is different from the God of the New Testaments.
 The fear that we should have is that idea seems to have permeated the minds of the church.
-This article will not necessarily touch on the synonymous nature of God in the Old and New Testament, other than to state that God has the exact same general attitude toward worship.
+We will not necessarily touch on the synonymous nature of God in the Old and New Testament, other than to state that God has the exact same general attitude toward worship.
 Along these lines, it also seems beneficial to note that worship denotes the idea of bowing down.
 In fact, according to Strong's Dictionary it probably also carries the idea of kissing as in a dog kissing its master's foot[^5].

 In the quest to understanding what is acceptable to God, notice first the comments Jesus made toward the Pharisees; during the *sermon on the mount*.
 Particularly, Jesus rebukes at least them for at